vanessadenardin/portfolio/README.md

     </head>
 ```
 ### JavaScript
 Although it was not yet learned in class, JavaScript was suggested as an approach to make the navigation bar more responsive.
-So I used the code available on the instructor's repository GitHub, making the modifications that fit my website portfolio.
+So I used the code available on the instructor's repository GitHub, adding the hamburger button when the screen size changes.

 ### Git
 used for source code management tracking changes made to the website portfolio files, as well as to record that could allow me to revert to a specific version when needed.